Lehua Island Ecosystem Restoration Project

-The first bait application of three was completed on 8/23.
+- The first bait application of three was completed on 8/23.
 The second application was completed on 8/30.
 The third and final application was completed on 9/12.

 Lehua Island is a 284-acre island located three-fourths of a mile off the northern shore of Niihau (a privately owned 46,080-acre island).
 Lehua is a state-designated seabird sanctuary managed by the Hawaii Department of Land and Natural Resources (DLNR) and federally owned by the U.S. Coast Guard (USCG).
 Lehua is one of Hawaii’s most important seabird colonies because of its size and height above sea level.
 It also offers a unique opportunity for restoring an island ecosystem.

-	DLNR Division of Forestry and Wildlife (DOFAW), in conjunction with federal sponsor United States Fish and Wildlife Service (USFWS), technical partner Island Conservation (IC), and the cooperating members of the Lehua Island Restoration Steering Committee (LIRSC) are proposing to complete the eradication of rats from Lehua Island so further restoration efforts can move forward in the future.
+DLNR Division of Forestry and Wildlife (DOFAW), in conjunction with federal sponsor United States Fish and Wildlife Service (USFWS), technical partner Island Conservation (IC), and the cooperating members of the Lehua Island Restoration Steering Committee (LIRSC) are working together toward the eradication of rats from Lehua Island so further restoration efforts can move forward in the future.

 The State’s Final Environmental Assessment and Finding of No Significant Impact for the Lehua restoration project became available in the Environmental Bulletin published by the Office of Environmental Quality Control on July 23, 2017.
 You can review this document at the link below.

 - Lehua Island Ecosystem Restoration Project Final Environmental Assessment and Finding of No Significant Impact